Mount Pisgah, Polk County, Oregon AVA

 Mount (or Mt.)
-Pisgah, Polk County, Oregon is an American Viticultural Area (AVA) in the northern Willamette Valley of Oregon located in Polk County.
-It was established on June 3, 2022, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury as the state's 23rd and the 11th appellation in the Willamette Valley viticultural area.
-It encompasses approximately 5850 acre and contains 10 commercial vineyards cultivating about 648 acre under vine with two wineries.
-The viticultural area surrounds the 835 ft summit of Mount Pisgah among the hills of the Willamette Valley located southwest of Eola Hills, Amity Hills and 15 mi from the state capital of Salem.
-TTB received the petition from the representatives of the local vineyards and wineries proposing a viticultural area named "Mount Pisgah, Polk County, Oregon."
-It is the southernmost sub-region within the established Willamette Valley viticultural area.
-The petition notes that vineyard owners plan to expand four of the existing vineyards by a total of 164 acre.
+Pisgah, Polk County, Oregon is an American Viticultural Area (AVA) located in the vast Willamette Valley landform within Polk County, Oregon.
+It surrounds the 835 ft Mount Pisgah among the hills of the Willamette Valley located southwest of Eola Hills, Amity Hills and 15 mi west from the state capital of Salem.
+It was established as the nation's 263^{rd}, the state's 23^{rd} and the valley's twelfth appellation on June 3, 2022 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by representatives of local vineyards and wineries proposing a viticultural area in the Willamette Valley AVA named "Mount Pisgah, Polk County, Oregon."

+The AVA encompasses approximately 5850 acre and, at the outset, contained ten commercial vineyards cultivating about 648 acre sourcing two wineries.
+It is the southernmost sub-appellation within the Willamette Valley viticultural area.
+The petition notes that vineyard owners plan to expand four of the existing vineyards by 164 acre.